Jiffy mix: Today

-As of 2017 Chelsea Milling Company produces and markets 22 mixes.
-As of 2015, the company has around a 65 percent market share in the prepared muffin mix category in the United States, and a 90 percent share of the corn muffin mix market, per industry estimates and estimates by Howdy Holmes.
+As of 2017 Chelsea Milling Company produced and marketed 22 mixes.
+As of 2015, the company had around a 65 percent market share in the prepared muffin mix category in the United States, and a 90 percent share of the corn muffin mix market, per industry estimates and estimates by Howdy Holmes.
 The company avoids all advertising for its products, and spends no money on advertising.
 Holmes has stated that the company's employees earn more pay compared to the industry standard, and also enjoy better benefits compared to the average in the industry.
 In March 2013, production worker salaries averaged $47,000 annually.
 The company also offers various resources and classes for its employees.
 It has been reported that Holmes is on a first name basis with most of the company's employees, and that it is a friendly work environment.

 Chelsea Milling Company has received offers from debt-financing companies and also from corporations that are interested in taking over the company.
 Holmes has stated that he prefers to maintain local control of the company, stating in an interview, "I didn't want a 28-year-old brat from Wall Street telling me how to run my company."
 Holmes also stated that the company's local nature contributes to their customer loyalty.

 Products

-The company's main products are muffin mixes, including those for corn muffins (including a vegetarian variety), banana muffins, chocolate muffins, and several others.
-Additional products include brownie mix, cake mixes, pie and pizza crust mixes, frosting mixes, and multi-purpose baking mixes.
+The company's main products are muffin mixes, including those for corn muffins (including vegetarian and honey varieties), banana, berry (blueberry and raspberry), and apple cinnamon.
+Additional products include brownie mix, cake mixes, pie and pizza crust mixes, and multi-purpose baking mixes.
 The vegetarian corn muffin mix uses a mixture of palm and soybean oil in place of lard.
 Multi-purpose mixes purveyed by the company are a pancake and waffle mix, buttermilk biscuit mix and a general "baking mix".
 The company's corn muffin mix is its most popular brand, and has around a 90 percent market share in the corn muffin mix category in the United States.
-In 2013, 14 of the company's products were also manufactured in institutional-sized packaging, which is sold to institutions such as hospitals and schools, among others.
+In 2013, 14 of the company's products were also manufactured in institutional-sized packaging, which is sold to institutions such as hospitals and schools, among others under two brands.
+The "CMC" brand are products geared for institution use, while the '"Jiffy" Foodservice' brand is geared for the service and restaurant industries.